ubahnverleih/WoBike/Bird.md

 To access the API, you have to generate an Auth Token.
 No worries, you don’t need an Account for this, just an POST-Request to `https://api.bird.co/user/login`.
 The POST Request-Body is the following JSON:
 `{"email": "<EMAIL-ADDRESS>"}`.
-And the Headers should include `Device-id`: `<GUID>`, `Platform`: `ios`, and `Content-type`: `application/json` The E-Mail-Address can be everything that looks like an E-Mail-Address.
-You don't need to be able to receive Mails on this address.
+And the Headers should include `Device-id`: `<GUID>`, `Platform`: `ios`, and `Content-type`: `application/json` You don't need to be able to receive Mails on the address, but it needs to be unique.
+If you use an email address that was previously used by you or anyone else, you won't receive a `token`, only an `id`.

 For the Device-Id you need to generate an random 16 Byte [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) like `123E4567-E89B-12D3-A456-426655440000`

 As a result you get something like this: `{"id":"2b932653-b9e9-4bbe-a7e2-3d231b9877ba","token":"eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJBVVRIIiwidXNlcl9pZCI6IjAzNjg0ODU2LTkwNmItNDY4OC04ODM3LTY1NTRkYzViOGVhMyIsImRldmljZV9pZCI6IjhCMUYwN0I0LTU5OEMtNDI0NS04REMxLTUzMTJFNjY4ODQyOSIsImV4cCI6MTU1OTQ2OTkxMH0.-UpZHkI9VMolxvvhjJc6qvQXkriynVQNm2PVZf63EQM"}`